ibm-cloud-docs/overview/ibm-cloud-platform.md

 | {{site.data.keyword.IBM_notm}} supported | Products that are supported by {{site.data.keyword.cloud_notm}}. |
 | Third party supported | Products that are provided by individual service entities. |
 | Community supported | Products that are provided by open source communities. |
-{: caption="Table 2.
-Options for filtering software by support type" caption-side="top"}
+{: caption="Options for filtering software by support type" caption-side="top"}
 {: #support-type-software}
 {: tab-title="Support"}
 {: tab-group="swfilteroptions"}